preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/text-translator/index.rst

 Text translator
 =======================================

-A default translator is always available.
+A default Omnia translator is always available.
 No settings are needed to use the default translator.
-Azure cognitive services is also always available but to use it you need a payed subscription tp use it.

-If you have installed a separate text translator, you also use this option to add the settings that are needed.
+Azure cognitive services is also always available but to use it you need a payed subscription.

 .. image:: text-translator-v7.png